papadanku/RealityManual/docs/en/the_basics.md

 * **Light supply crates** : 1500
 * **Heavy supply crates** : 3000

-{% note %}
-Resupplying is **not instant** but takes a few seconds, depending on the ammo source as well with the amount of ammo you need to resupply.
+> Resupplying is **not instant** but takes a few seconds, depending on the ammo source as well with the amount of ammo you need to resupply.
+>

-Additionally if you're not rearming, confirm that the Light/Heavy supply crates is indeed yours, rearming from **enemy supply crates** is not possible.
+> Additionally if you're not rearming, confirm that the Light/Heavy supply crates is indeed yours, rearming from **enemy supply crates** is not possible.
-{% endnote %}

 ### Supply Crates